Once (musical): Critical response

 Ben Brantley, in his review of the New York Theatre Workshop production in The New York Times, wrote:

 "In translating Once into three dimensions, the playwright Enda Walsh and the director John Tiffany haven’t steered clear of what were probably inevitable excesses.
 The script is now steeped in wise and folksy observations about committing to love and taking chances, most of which are given solemn and thickly accented utterance by Girl (played by Cristin Milioti), who is Czech.
 Guy, played by Steve Kazee, has been transformed from a shaggy nerd into a figure of leading-man handsomeness, while Girl has turned into a full-fledged version of what she only threatened to be in the film: a kooky, life-affirming waif who is meant to be irresistible ...
 But a merciful reversal occurs when Once breaks into music, which is often.
 Characters become less adorably overwrought and more genuinely conflicted, with distinctive personalities instead of standard-issue ones.
-The songs (written by Mr. Hansard and Ms. Irglova) soar with rough-edged, sweet-and-sad ambivalence that is seldom visited in contemporary American musicals."
+The songs (written by Mr. Hansard and Ms. Irglová) soar with rough-edged, sweet-and-sad ambivalence that is seldom visited in contemporary American musicals."

 Brantley later reviewed the Broadway production, also in The New York Times, writing:

 "When I first saw the musical Once at the New York Theater Workshop last December, it registered as a little too twee, too conventionally sentimental, for the East Village.
-Yet on Broadway — at the Bernard B. Jacobs Theater to be exact, where Once opened on Sunday night — what is essentially the same production feels as vital and surprising as the early spring that has crept up on Manhattan.
+Yet on Broadway – at the Bernard B. Jacobs Theater to be exact, where Once opened on Sunday night – what is essentially the same production feels as vital and surprising as the early spring that has crept up on Manhattan.
 And what was always wonderful about Once, its songs and its staging, has been magnified.
-In the meantime its appealing stars, Steve Kazee and Cristin Milioti, have only grown in presence and dimensionality."In reviewing the West End production for London Theatre Guide Peter Brown describes the show's key to success as lying in the songs of Hansard and Irglova:"what makes this musical really special and puts it in a different league to other offerings is the captivating, magical quality of the songs.
+In the meantime its appealing stars, Steve Kazee and Cristin Milioti, have only grown in presence and dimensionality."In reviewing the West End production for London Theatre Guide Peter Brown describes the show's key to success as lying in the songs of Hansard and Irglová:"what makes this musical really special and puts it in a different league to other offerings is the captivating, magical quality of the songs.
 Almost from the first note, you realise you are listening to music that is extraordinarily distinctive, powerfully emotional and hugely affecting – in a word... stunning."